Skip to main content Skip to navigation

 Biography

 Ilaria is a PhD candidate in Global Sustainable Development, where she also works as a Graduate Teaching Assistant.
 She holds a BASc in Economic Studies and Global Sustainable Development and an MASc in Global Sustainable Development also from the University of Warwick and has experience mentoring and supporting undergraduate students, both in the department and in the wider university.
 Her research interests lie at the intersection of gender, food, and identity, with a particular interest in the sense of belonging among Italians in Switzerland.
 Ilaria is passionate about valuing women's voices, embodied knowledge and everyday histories, both within academia and for a wider audience.
-She is putting this into practice in her research, teaching and student support work as well as in her role as editor for Women's History Today, the journal of the Women's History Network.
+She is putting this into practice in her research, teaching and student support work as well as in her role as editor for Women's History TodayLink opens in a new window, the journal of the Women's History Network.

 Being Swiss-Italian, Ilaria brings a personal connection to her research, combining her heritage with her academic expertise.
 Her work draws on interdisciplinary approaches to examine identity and belonging and challenge popular stereotypes and essentialist narratives.
-She is particularly interested in how everyday food work - such as food preparation and sharing meals - intersects with gender and social norms.
+She is particularly interested in how everyday food labour - such as food preparation and sharing meals - intersects with gender and social norms.
 Through her teaching and research, Ilaria is committed to creating inclusive, engaging learning environments and fostering a deeper understanding of the social and cultural dimensions of sustainability.

 Research Overview